-Schools/settings may also have Deputy Designated Safeguarding Leads if they so choose but they must be appropriately trained and the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead and should not be delegated.
+Schools/settings will also have Deputy Designated Safeguarding Leads, but they must be appropriately trained and the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead and should not be delegated.

 The Tower Hamlets Education Safeguarding Service conducts an annual survey at the start of each academic year to collate this information.